Tooth Loss and Your Health

 - Jawbone Deterioration — When you lose a tooth, that area of your jawbone stops receiving stimulation.
 As a result, that part of your jawbone will start to weaken and lose density.
 This can affect your appearance, giving you a wrinkled face and hollow cheeks, as well as cause your surrounding teeth to shift.

 - Gum Disease — Empty tooth sockets are ideal breeding grounds for harmful bacteria that spread through your gums, inflaming the tissue and causing infection.
 This means that tooth loss dramatically increases your risk of developing gum disease.
+Conversely, gum disease destroys your underlying bone tissue and loosens your teeth, often leading to tooth loss without treatment.
+As a result, poor oral hygiene can lead to a vicious cycle of tooth loss and gum disease.

 - Cardiovascular Issues — The bacteria that develop in empty tooth sockets can spread throughout your body.
 If they spread into your heart and arteries, this causes inflammation which can lead to heart attacks and strokes.
 High blood pressure, increased cholesterol, and diabetes have all been connected to tooth loss as well.